liquidunderground/liquidlauncher/README.md

 ### Windows

-Simply put `liquidlauncher.exe` into your SRB2 directory.
+Simply put `LiquidLauncher.exe` into your SRB2 directory.
 This should make sure that all commands run by LiquidLauncher point to the right files.

 #### A note on antivirus